MarioFanGamer/SMW-Inline-Layer-3-Messages/README.md

   - Also label ROM addresses
   - Use defines for indirectly accessible memory like VRAM
 - Comments:
-  - Always comment functions, particularly what it takes as input
+  - Always comment functions, particularly what it takes as input, spits out and which temporary memory is used how
   - Also use comments for code blocks
+  - Comments for (user) defines should preferably be placed
   - Keep comments within codes at a minimum, it should be as self-explanatory as possible
+  - Keep comments consistently at the same line.
 - Indentation:
   - Always use four spaces for indentation, don't use tabs directly.
   - All code is generally indendented once.